 While APA and MLA styles have distinct features, they also share important similarities.
 Understanding these commonalities can simplify the process of working with either style.

-Feel free to contact our top paper writing service to receive a customized paper in your preferred style.
+Feel free to contact us to get help with custom academic writing.
 Get in touch with us today and make that connection!

 The short answer is that they use both.
 The format you are required to use depends on the college and courses you take.